 A gaming laptop is usually the apex of laptop technology.
-Not only must it have a really powerful processor, a ton of RAM but it must also have very strong graphics card.
-Of course, some of them do not require a dedicated graphics card, for instance those equipped with Intel HD 4000 as the third generation intel processors have, but for others you require more (much more).
+Not only must it have a really powerful processor, a ton of RAM but it must also have very powerful graphics card.
+Of course, for those of you running less demanding games, Intel’s integrated HD Graphics cards are well suited to run them.

-On a side note, that HD 4000 graphics processor is positively great.
-I had the chance of using one and I tried it out on Grand Theft Auto IV as I think it’s the least optimized game for the PC (and also, it is unfamiliar with the idea of switchable graphics, if you happen to have for instance and HD graphics card and a dedicated one, it will usually ignore the dedicated card).
-Even with this, the game ran with around 38 frames per second on the Ultra High settings.
-That being said, the graphics card is extremely powerful.
+On a side note, the previous HD 4000 graphics processor is positively great.
+I had the chance of using one on Grand Theft Auto IV as I think it’s the least optimized game for the PC (and also, it is unfamiliar with the idea of switchable graphics, if you happen to have for instance and HD graphics card and a dedicated one, it will usually ignore the dedicated card).
+Even with these demands, the game ran around 38 frames per second on the Ultra High settings.
+Intel’s integrated graphics card are very good.

 These under 400 dollars budget laptops are good for certain kind of games, but not all, thus making them ineligible to be called a “Gaming Laptop” in the true sense of the word.